niduniDK/MovieStore/README.md

 # 🎬 MovieStore

-Welcome to **MovieStore** — a modern, animated, and visually engaging movie storefront blockchain based web application built with **React** and **Framer Motion**.
+Welcome to **MovieStore** — a modern, animated, and visually engaging movie storefront web application built with **React** and **Framer Motion**.
 MovieStore lets users browse movie collections, discover films by genres, and experience dynamic transitions and animations for a smoother UI experience.

 ---